 Guide to Starting a Business

 New business owners should always seek the guidance of a professional tax consultant, accountant, and/or attorney to review that all legal requirements are met prior to operating a business.
-However, these five steps will help you get started.
+However, these four steps will help you get started.

 Step 1: Business Structure and Name